Is Your CMMS Data Safe in a Cloud-Based Software Solution?

 This means that there’s less need for manual input, or having multiple systems dealing with the data in a different way.

-Bonus: Better for the Environment
+Bonus: It’s Better For the Environment

 And finally, as a bonus, cloud-based CMMS solutions work out to be much more environmentally friendly than on-premise.

-This is mainly due to less paperwork and equipment being required, which can reduce the environmental impact of a business.
+This is due to less paperwork and equipment being required, which can reduce the environmental impact of a business.